eduMFA/eduMFA/doc/faq/re-encryption.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We described how you can reencrypt the token data.
 Configuration data is not reencrypted.
-If you want to reencrypt the configuration data, you can use `pi-manage` to export and import the configuration.
+If you want to reencrypt the configuration data, you can use `edumfa-manage` to export and import the configuration.

 Export resolvers:

-    pi-manage config exporter -t resolver -f yaml
+    edumfa-manage config exporter -t resolver -f yaml

 This will export the resolver configuration with the decrypted passwords.
 You could then import the configuration on
 the new system to encrypt the passwords again.
 However, you could also set the password in the configuration of